Pipedrive alternatives: 7 CRMs to consider for high-powered sales teams

 Notable features:

-Summary: Nutshell is an award-winning growth software platform that helps B2B sales and marketing teams work together to close more deals.
+Summary: Nutshell is an award-winning CRM platform and the best Pipedrive alternative.
+It helps B2B sales and marketing teams work together to close more deals.
 Powerful enough to support any element of your business and simple enough to implement without a paid admin or IT department, Nutshell is favored among small to medium-sized companies who know better than to overpay for software they’ll never use.
-Furthermore, Nutshell’s features often outshine the competitors’ in terms of both usability and comprehensiveness, according to customer reviews.
+Furthermore, according to customer reviews, Nutshell’s features often outshine the competitors in terms of both usability and comprehensiveness.

 Watch out for: Users indicate that the feel of the mobile application doesn’t match the PC interface with which they are familiar.